Want to get my easy to follow Tech Tips in your email?

 Instead, the “new” code would have to be downloaded to your computer as an add-on, which would actually slow the system down, not speed it up.

-Bottom line: The only way to speed up any CPU is to increase the clock speed that’s fed into it (a potentially dangerous process commonly referred to as over-clocking).
+Bottom line: The only way to speed up any given CPU is to increase the clock speed that’s fed into it (a potentially dangerous process commonly referred to as over-clocking).

 Adding “optimized” code to your system can do nothing whatsoever to speed up the CPU.
 It just can’t.
 I strongly recommend that you take a pass on this supposedly great deal.